bitrix24/b24restdocs/api-reference/landing/page/block-methods/landing-landing-copy-block.md

 {% endnote %}

-The method `landing.landing.copyblock` duplicates a block from one page to another.
+The method `landing.landing.copyblock` copies a block from one page to another.
 It returns the identifier of the new block.

 ## Parameters